 Try Bak Kwa pork

-Trying Bak Kwa should be on your list of the top things to do in Singapore.
+Wondering what to do in Singapore if you need a cheap and delicious treat?
+Trying Bak Kwa should be on your list.
 Bak Kwa is the Hokkien (or Fujian) answer to the US beef jerky.
 Yet the difference is that Bak Kwa is barbecued over a charcoal fire, so it maintains its oily goodness instead of being totally dried out.

 See the best hawker centres in Chinatown